bcen/ci-dispatcher/README.md

 }
 ```

-`processRequest` and `processResponse` are optional, middleware can implement either or both
+`processRequest` and `processResponse` are optional, middleware can implement either one or both
 to alter the request/response cycle.

 ##### CodeIgniter Awareness #####

-Any class instantiation that is managed by the Dispatcher can implement `CodeIgniterAware`
+Any class that is created by the Dispatcher can implement `CodeIgniterAware`
 to have `CI` injection.

 E.g.